Suryanamaskar (Sun Salutation)

 After 3 months of practice, your aim should be to do 21 rounds of Suryanamaskar within 20 minutes time to get superb health and vibrant energy.

-Sun salutation is a complete series of asanas which is a great help for growing kids in order to improve their concentration and height.
-As it revitalizes the key systems like- digestive, circulatory and nervous system.
+- Sun salutation is a complete series of asanas which is a great help for growing kids in order to improve their concentration and height.
+As it revitalizes the key systems like- digestive, circulatory, and nervous systems.